-Rely on our well-established OncoVirapy™ platform, we take oncolytic virus as the lead in disease-specific immunotherapy strategy development in Creative Biolabs.
-Oncolytic virus is a class of cancer biotherapeutics that uses replication-competent virus designed or selected to specifically infected and destroy tumor cells without harming normal tissues.
-The use of virus as a treatment for cancer can be traced back to 1900s, and it was not until the discovery of recombinant DNA technology and genetic mechanisms underlined cancers, which enable the genetic engineering of virus to be handled safely in the treatment, that the therapeutic strategies involving oncolytic virus rise again as a promising field to discover in cancer immunotherapy.
-Recently, it was reported that oncolytic virotherapy with talimogene laherparepvec may impact on cytotoxic T cell infiltration and therapeutic efficacy of the anti-PD-1 antibody pembrolizumab thus improve the immune checkpoint inhibitor therapy by changing the tumor microenvironment.
+Relying on our well-established OncoVirapy™ platform, we take oncolytic virus as the lead in disease-specific immunotherapy strategy development in Creative Biolabs.
+Oncolytic virus is a class of cancer biotherapeutics that uses replication-competent virus designed or selected to specifically infect and destroy tumor cells without harming normal tissues.
+The use of virus as a treatment for cancer can be traced back to the 1900s, and it was not until the discovery of recombinant DNA technology and genetic mechanisms underlined cancers, which enable the genetic engineering of virus to be handled safely in the treatment, that the therapeutic strategies involving oncolytic virus rise again as a promising field to discover in cancer immunotherapy.
+Recently, it was reported that oncolytic virotherapy with talimogene laherparepvec may impact on cytotoxic T cell infiltration and therapeutic efficacy of the anti-PD-1 antibody pembrolizumab thus improving the immune checkpoint inhibitor therapy by changing the tumor microenvironment.

-After fully investigation into a specific type of cancer in terms of the pathogenesis, abnormal molecular pathway, disease progress and existing evidence, both the nature of the virus and molecular mechanisms of cancer development will be exploited for better tumor selectivity, enhanced anticancer efficacy, lower immunogenicity, and other biosafety issues that should be took into account in designing the therapeutic oncolytic virus.
+After fully investigation into a specific type of cancer in terms of the pathogenesis, abnormal molecular pathway, disease progress and existing evidence, both the nature of the virus and molecular mechanisms of cancer development will be exploited for better tumor selectivity, enhanced anticancer efficacy, lower immunogenicity, and other biosafety issues that should be taken into account when designing the therapeutic oncolytic virus.
 Following systematic consideration, the well-designed recombinant virus will be constructed and then undergo a series of in vitro assays to test the replication capacity, tumor cell killing ability, and also the expression and function of the transgene.
 Furthermore, a comprehensive and rational design of in vivo study will be performed to fully validate the therapeutic effect of oncolytic virus in related disease models.
 In addition, proof-of-concept study for combination therapeutic strategy is also available on our platform.
 Overall, Creative Biolabs will keep optimizing and expanding our services in cancer immunotherapy to meet the demand of next generation of cancer therapy.

 Please feel free to contact us for a quote and further discussion with our scientists.